 So fetch!
-Fifteen years after Mean Girls debuted in theaters across the world, the teen flick remains a favorite with fans and celebrities.
+Nearly two decades after Mean Girls debuted in theaters across the world, the teen flick remains a favorite with fans and celebrities.

 “I’ve just worked a long time.
-I’ve gotten a lot of cool opportunities here and there and I’ve made some good choices with the help of my amazing team,” Seyfried, 33, told the Los Angeles Times in 2013.
+I’ve gotten a lot of cool opportunities here and there and I’ve made some good choices with the help of my amazing team,” Seyfried told the Los Angeles Times in 2013.
 “I still look back at Mean Girls as my best work.”

 The film’s popularity additionally sparked the launch of the fan-created holiday, “Mean Girls Day,” that’s celebrated annually on October 3.
 This special occasion references a line said by Lohan’s Cady about her crush, Bennett’s Aaron.
 “On October 3rd, he asked me what day it was,” she said.

-In honor of Mean Girls Day, scroll down to see what the cast has been up to since the movie’s 2004 premiere.
+In honor of the iconic film, scroll down to see what the cast has been up to since the movie’s 2004 premiere: